Congress Playing Cards: Collector’s Guide

 - Bridge players value comfort and control during extended play.

-- Congress decks were historically marketed to social and club settings where bridge was the primary game.
+- Congress decks were historically marketed to social and club settings where bridge was central.

-For collectors, the consistent use of bridge size makes Congress easier to build as a cohesive set, without having to navigate multiple formats.
+For collectors, the consistent use of bridge size in modern Congress decks makes the brand easier to build as a cohesive set.
+For a broader size comparison, see our Bridge Size vs Poker Size Playing Cards guide.

 Jumbo Index vs Traditional Index

 Modern Congress decks are primarily differentiated by index size rather than card size.
+The index is the number or letter and suit symbol in the corner of the card.
 Choosing between jumbo and traditional index depends on how you play and what you value visually.

 | Feature | Jumbo Index | Traditional Index |